(If There Was) Any Other Way: Critical reception

-AllMusic's senior editor Stephen Thomas Erlewine picked the song as an album standout along with "Where Does My Heart Beat Now".
-Larry Flick from Billboard noted that Dion "continues to soar" with a "spirited, up-tempo" song.
-He complimented the "crystalline production and shimmering backup vocal support combined with a passionate lead performance".
-Dave Sholin from the Gavin Report wrote about the song: "Nothing like witnessing the growth and development of a genuine artist.
+AllMusic senior editor Stephen Thomas Erlewine named the song as one of the album's standout tracks, along with "Where Does My Heart Beat Now".
+Larry Flick from Billboard magazine wrote that Dion "continues to soar" with a "spirited, up-tempo" recording, praising its "crystalline production and shimmering backup vocal support combined with a passionate lead performance".
+Dave Sholin from the Gavin Report commented: "Nothing like witnessing the growth and development of a genuine artist.
 Celine definitely falls into that category, capturing the hearts of Americans the way she's been doing in her native Canada for the past several years.
 Switching from torch song to snappy rhythm affords listeners an opportunity to hear another side of this wonderful talent".
-Music & Media noted that "talented Canadian chanteuse enters the Whitney Houston racket" and described it as "satisfying AC pop."
-Christopher Smith from TalkAboutPopMusic described it as a "pop-soft rock mid tempo number".
+Pan-European magazine Music & Media wrote that the "talented Canadian chanteuse enters the Whitney Houston racket" and described the track as "satisfying AC pop".
+Retrospectively, Christopher Smith from TalkAboutPopMusic called it a "pop-soft rock mid tempo number".

 Commercial performance

-In Canada "(If There Was) Any Other Way" entered the RPM Top Singles chart on 31 March 1990 and peaked at number twenty-three on 9 June 1990.
-The song also entered the RPM Adult Contemporary chart on 24 March 1990 and reached number twelve there.
-In the United States "(If There Was) Any Other Way" debuted on the Billboard Hot 100 chart, dated 6 April 1991, and peaked at number thirty-five on 1 June 1991.
-The track also entered Billboards Adult Contemporary chart dated 30 March 1991, reaching number eight.
+In Canada, "(If There Was) Any Other Way" entered the RPM Top Singles chart on 31 March 1990 and peaked at number 23 on 9 June 1990.
+The song also entered the RPM Adult Contemporary chart on 24 March 1990, reaching number 12.
+In the United States, "(If There Was) Any Other Way" debuted on the Billboard Hot 100 chart dated 6 April 1991 and peaked at number 35 on 1 June 1991.
+The track also entered Billboards Adult Contemporary chart dated 30 March 1991, where it reached number eight.

 Music video

-There were two music videos made for the song.
-The first one was directed by Derek Case and released in March 1990 for the Canadian market.
-The second one was filmed for the US market in Los Angeles, California, and Vancouver, British Columbia, Canada.
-It was directed by Dominic Orlando and premiered in March 1991.
-The two videos were included separately on Dion's 1991 home video Unison, depending on the Canadian or US release.
+Two different music videos were produced for the song.
+The first, directed by Derek Case, was released in March 1990 for the Canadian market.
+The second was filmed for the US market in Los Angeles and Vancouver.
+Directed by Dominic Orlando, it premiered in March 1991.
+Both versions were included separately on Dion's 1991 home video Unison, depending on the Canadian or US release.

 Live performances

-Dion performed "(If There Was) Any Other Way" on a few Canadian television shows in 1990.
-She also sang it on the Canadian/US variety show, Super Dave and performed it in Norway in 1991.
-It was included in her Unison Tour as well.
+Dion performed "(If There Was) Any Other Way" on several Canadian television shows in 1990.
+She also sang it on the Canadian and US variety show Super Dave and performed it in Norway in 1991.
+The song was included in her Unison Tour as well.